-HAVRS has four experienced Data Analysts, one Public Health Scientist, one Informaticist, and the Section Chief that all have an extensive background in data management and analysis, and can serve as important resources to this fellow.
+HAVRS has several experienced public health professionals such as Research and Data Analysts, one Public Health Scientist, one Informaticist, and the Section Chief, all of whom have an extensive background in data management and analysis and can serve as important resources to this fellow.
 The Division also has several experts that are a valuable resource to this fellow in the field of epidemiology and statistics that meet monthly through an R Users Group meeting and through our Epidemiology Methods Group meetings.